hugo-fixit/FixIt/README.md

 hugo server --source=exampleSite
 ```

-Of course, you can also watch the [FixIt wiki](https://github.com/Lruihao/FixIt/wiki) directly.
+Of course, you can also read the [FixIt wiki](https://github.com/Lruihao/FixIt/wiki) directly.

 ## Migrate from LoveIt